Everything You’ve Ever Wondered About Farm to Table Restaurants

 When you visit a restaurant that gets food for its menu from its own on-site gardens, that’s got to be the ultimate, low-impact way to provide meals to the public.
 Another great option is food picked in the same local area and served up in tasty, nutritious dishes that very day or evening.

-reasons to back the farm to table movement
+reasons to back the farm to restaurant movement

 how much more expensive is farm to table compared to standard restaurant dining?

-Labor costs and the extra efforts involved in ensuring that food is local, fresh, and sustainably sourced contribute to pricier meals too.
+Labor costs and extra efforts involved in ensuring that food is local, fresh, and sustainably sourced contribute to pricier meals.
 Smaller farms tend to prioritize quality over quantity and have a hard time duplicating the lower produce and animal product costs generated by massive corporations.

 This expense difference is reflected in higher prices on the farm to table menu.
 In order to remain profitable and stay in business, these restaurants simply have to charge more.
 In turn, they strive to serve better quality food and promote a kinder way of feeding people in a world that needs to heal environmentally.